Cover photo by Bertie Brink.

 Behaviour

 Territorial males perch low down, close to the water.
-They sit predominantly on rocks but will also rest on overhanging or emergent twigs, reeds and grass.
+Boulder Jewels sit predominantly on rocks but will also rest on overhanging or emergent twigs, reeds and grass.
 The females are usually found alongside the males.
 Boulder Jewels are perch hunters, taking short, low flights across the water.
 Platycypha fitzsimonsi males are well noted for having an eye-catching courtship display.
 The male hovers in front of a perched female.
 His legs hang down vertically as he twists or waves them, alternately flashing red and white.

 Active from October to May (See Phenology below).